Managing Collaboration Links

 2. Click on the Minus button above the table [12].

 If everything went ok, the link is removed from the system and it will no longer appear in the Collaboration Links table.
-If, on the other hand, you see the CRRWC01015 Unable to save/delete Link in database message, please contact your administrator in order to check the communication with the CLM Application, or any other issue before continuing.
+If, on the other hand, you see the CRRWC01015 Unable to save/delete Link in database message, please contact your administrator in order to check the communication with the OSLC Remote Application, or any other issue before continuing.
 At this point, the safest is to click on the Cancel button and wait for a resolution.

 Global Configurations Compatibility